cheshire-cat-ai/docs/mkdocs/quickstart/writing-first-hook.md

+# Writing the first Hook

-# Play with the Cat
+Transform the Cat to a poetic socks seller

-Utilizzo Admin Portal...
+## Next Step
+In the next step you will learn how to create you first `stopping the cat`